Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Nonequilibrium steady-states of neural networks

-which ensures that they are tangent to the affine subspace, and thus neither component causes the process to drift away from it.
-This also implies that we have a network decomposition that corresponds to the reversible and irreversible components of the dynamics.
-We can solve for these components, by writing the projected dynamics in the affine subspace,
+which ensures that they are tangent to the affine subspace, and thus neither component causes the process to drift away from it. { Eq.~(\ref{eq: RNN HHD 1}) implies a decomposition of the RNN into reversible and irreversible components.
+In order to obtain these components, we write the projected dynamics in the affine subspace,